 - Always ready to outsource and able to easily explain how your social media should get done

-- Clients able to see exactly how you manage their social media (and review, approve content as needed)
+- Clients are able to see exactly how you manage their social media (and review or approve content as needed)

 - Hate social media a whole lot less!